PHP Security & Best Practices (Security & Performance)

 8: Manage Sessions Properly

-One of PHP vulnerabilities is session hijacking in which attacker takes over a valid user session by stealing or manipulating session ID.
-Which makes it important to secure PHP session and manage sessions properly.
+One of the PHP vulnerabilities is session hijacking, in which an attacker takes over a valid user session by stealing or manipulating the session ID.
+This makes it important to secure the PHP session and manage sessions properly.
 Steps to reduce the risk of session hijacking are:

 - Use